BIDS-collaborative/hackingmeasurement.github.io/projects/the-carpool-project.md

 name | github handle | nano-bio
 --- | --- | ---
-Andrea Yang | @zcyang123 |  senior in Statistics and Chemistry Daniel Kim | @Minsu-Daniel-Kim |  junior in Computer Science and Statistics Jessica Ji | @jessicajji | freshman in Computer Science and Industrial Engineering and Operations Research Joseph Fang | @sherlockjjj | junior in Engineering Mathematics and Statistics Regina Chan | @Minsu-Daniel-Kim | junior in Statistics Vivek Hutheesing | @Minsu-Daniel-Kim | startup entrepreneur Wanrong Zhu | @zhuwr0423 | senior in Applied Math and Statistics Yangyi Lu | @luyangyi | senior in Mathematics and Statistics {: .table}
+Andrea Yang | @zcyang123 |  Senior in Statistics and Chemistry Daniel Kim | @Minsu-Daniel-Kim |  Junior in Computer Science and Statistics Jessica Ji | @jessicajji | Freshman in Computer Science and Industrial Engineering and Operations Research Joseph Fang | @sherlockjjj | Junior in Engineering Mathematics and Statistics Regina Chan | @reginacpp | Junior in Statistics
+Vivek Hutheesing | @vhutheesing | Startup Entrepreneur Wanrong Zhu | @zhuwr0423 | Senior in Applied Math and Statistics Yangyi Lu | @luyangyi | Senior in Mathematics and Statistics {: .table}

 To come...